CBI on your IEP

 Field trips are NOT Community-Based Instruction and are NOT a legitimate substitute for systematic instruction in functional, age-appropriate skills in natural settings.
 Because they tend to be episodic, one-time activities, student needs for consistency, repeated practice, and systematic generalization are difficult to address in the context of a field trip.

-Students with developmental disabilities should participate in field trips with grade-level age-peers in the context of an inclusion activity depending on their placement.
 Presumably, if this is the case, specific IEP goals relating to socialization, communication, behavior and academic skills are addressed.
 However, activities of this sort do NOT constitute, nor are they a substitute for, Community-Based Instruction.

 IEP Goals for CBI